 What I did

-• Collaborated closely with City of Dallas staff and local philanthropists to bring the vision to life.
+Collaborated with the City of Dallas and local philanthropists to bring the memorial vision to life

-• Oversaw fabrication and installation to ensure historical reverence balanced with modern clarity.
+Oversaw fabrication and installation to balance historical reverence with modern clarity

 The Results